simaoramos/movies-api/README.md

 Run this configuration on debug mode, and you're ready to go.

 ### **Live reload with Spring Devtools**
-Spring Devtools is a great tool to avoid the process of repackaging and reexecuting the docker build/run every time you make any changes to the source code.
+Spring Devtools provides a way to avoid the process of repackaging and reexecuting the docker build/run every time you make any changes to the source code.

 To be able to do this, some config were added to the [pom file](pom.xml):
 * First the Spring Devtools dependency was added: